AbderrahimZil/Experimental-Design/Desirability Function - Optimisation/README.md

-## Multiple Responses

-In the modeling part, the Desirability Function is developed for the constrained optimization.

 ## The Overlayed Plots

 <p align="center">
   <img src="overlayed.jpg">
 </p>

+## Multiple Responses
+In the modeling part, the Desirability Function is developed.
+In this section constrained optimization used to find the maximum desirability.

 <div align="center">